NageshwariAgarwal/Telecom_Churn_Case_Study/README.md

 After identifying important predictors, display them visually - you can use plots, summary tables etc. - whatever you think best conveys the importance of features.

+You can download the data from the following <a href= "https://drive.google.com/file/d/1SWnADIda31mVFevFcfkGtcgBHTKKI94J/view">link</a>